waldronlab/SingleCellMultiModal/README.md

 # Citing SingleCellMultiModal

 Your citations are crucial in keeping our software free and open source.
-To cite our package see the citation (@Eckenrode2023-yq) in the Reference section.
+To cite our package see the citation (Eckenrode et al. (2023)) in the Reference section.
 You may also browse to the publication at [PLoS Computational Biology](https://doi.org/10.1371/journal.pcbi.1011324).